herd/herdtools7/pac_tests/notes/notes3.md

 ## Instructions

-Pointer authentication add some new instructions, the new one are
+Pointer authentication add some new instructions, some basic instructions, and some combined instruction to do the `pac/aut` instruction and the associated memory operation (load, branch, store...) in one cycle, the basic instructions
+are:
 - `pac* x,y` with `*`the correponding authentication key (may be `da`, `db`, `ia` or `ib`), and their is some special instruction for diffent specific values of `y`, like `pacdza x` for `y=XZR`.
 This instruction add a pac field